Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 Distress Inks and Oxide: How To Add Color To Petals

 Stamp Ink: Using ink to distress my flower petals is usually my go-to option.
-There are so many great inks out there, but I highly recommend Tim Holtz Ink and Color Box!
+There are so many great inks out there, but I highly recommend Tim Holtz Ink and Color Box.

 Paint/Pens: Never underestimate the power of the pen!
 Pen and paints are a great option for dressing up any paper flower petal.
-Watercolors are the best for painting petals!
+Watercolors are the best for painting petals.
 Whether you want to free-hand some designs or have your Cricut draw some details onto a leaf, at some point, be sure to give it a try.

 Brushes and Ink Daubers: My favorite ways to apply the distress inks/oxides and pan pastels is with an ink blending brush and finger daubers.
-And you will love this glass craft board for blending and experimenting with your colors!
+And you’ll love this glass craft board for blending and experimenting with your colors!
 You’ll be amazed at how much lifelike detail can be added with the shading and depth effects from inks and oxides!

 A close-up picture of watercolors in a tray, in various hues of blue and green.
 You can use paint or ink to distress the petals of your paper petals.

-The image below was a shared photo inside my Facebook group from a Grandmother who had her grandkids color the petals, and then she built a flower out of it!
+The image below was a shared photo inside my Facebook group from a Grandmother who had her grandkids color the petals, and then she built a flower out of it.
 Such an original idea and so beautiful!

 A photo of a white paper flower colored with watercolors.
 The photo is from one of Abbi Kirsten's followers, and shows that your imagination can run wild when coloring your paper flowers.